A road cycle ride south of Göttingen took us through an area that had born witness to the ravages of one of Europe’s most savage wars.

 Further anti-protestant actions by the new emperor led Frederick V, Elector of the Rhenish Palatinate to accept the role of ruler of Bohemia and he led a protestant rebellion which was squashed at the Battle of White Mountain (1620).

-This defeat caused Christian the Duke of Brunswick to react and he sent troops into protestant Saxony to support the Protestant Union, subsequent defeats saw Christian retire back toward Göttingen pursued by Count Tilly who burned the village and castle at Jühnde, plus the villages of nearby Klein Schneen and Groß Schneen before besieging Göttingen itself.
+This defeat caused Christian the Duke of Brunswick to react and he sent troops into protestant Saxony to support the Protestant Union, subsequent defeats saw Christian retire back toward Göttingen pursued by Count Tilly who conducted a bloody siege of Hann Münden, burned down the village and castle at Jühnde, attacked the villages of nearby, Gross Ellerhausen, Klein Schneen and Groß Schneen before besieging Göttingen itself.

 Protestant Bohemia suffered great reprisals, and this eventually drew in the Saxons (although they assured the Holy Roman Emperor, they were not against him) to support the Protestant Union to fight against the Catholic League (Southern states including Bavaria).